-4.5.3 Prehabilitation
+4.6.3 Prehabilitation

-Prehabilitation (preparing for treatment) is the process of optimising a person's overall wellbeing prior to undergoing cancer treatment.
+Prehabilitation is the process of optimising a person's overall wellbeing prior to undergoing cancer treatment.
 Ideally, prehabilitation should begin as early as possible after a cancer diagnosis to allow adequate time for interventions to take effect.
-In haematological malignancies, the urgency of starting treatment in aggressive or rapidly progressing conditions, may limit the opportunity to implement these measures.
-When circumstances allow, prehabilitation should still be considered to enhance the person's ability to tolerate intensive treatment.